 Description: Black-necked aracaris have a black head and throat with dark green to almost black back and tail.
 Its undersides are yellow with a red band and rump.
 The upper bill (maxilla) is ivory and the lower bill (mandible) is black.
 Sexes are similar.
 Size: One of the larger aracaris, it measures 14-18 inches (36-46 […]

-Description: Crimson-rumped toucanets are mostly green in color and, as the name implies, have a red rump.
+Crimson-rumped toucanets are mostly green in color and, as the name implies, have a red rump.
 They are somewhat darker and have a bronze tint above.
 The blue-green tail has some reddish-brown tips.
 The patch at the base of the mandible, area around the eyes and broad band across the breast are blue.
-The […]
+The long, curved beak is reddish-brown and black, with a vertical white stripe at the base.
+Eye skin is brown and the iris is dark.

 Description: As the name implies, Chestnut-eared aracaris have a chestnut coloring around the throat and ears.
 The head is black and the back and tail dark green to almost black.
 Their undersides are yellow with a red band and rump.
 Their dark brown hooked beaks have a yellow-orange stripe along the bottom of the upper […]